Jay0494/customer_churn-omnipresent-telecom-project-/README.md

 5. **Retention Programs for Customers Without Dependents**:
    Since individuals without dependents are more likely to churn, tailor specific retention programs (e.g., personalized offers, product bundles) targeting single individuals or smaller households.

-By implementing these strategies, the company can address key drivers of churn and improve both customer retention and overall financial performance.